openvstorage/ovs-documentation/Internals/ALBA/README.md

 ALBA divides the object in chunks to ensure data safety.
 By Spreading the fragments across multiple OSDs, a drive or even node failure can be survived.
 Objects should be dispersed with over disks with a certain number (k) data fragments, a certain number (m) of parity fragments, and a limit (x) on the number of disks from the same node that can be used for a specific object.
 An upload can be successful, even when not all (k + m) fragments are stored.
 There’s a minimum number of fragments (c), with (k ≤ c ≤ k + m) that needs to have been stored, before an upload can be considered successful.
 The tuple (k, m, c, x) describes a **policy**.
 Objects can also be encrypted or compressed.
 The combination of one or more policies, the type of compression and the encryption key is a **preset**.

+##### ALBA Config files
+The ALBA configuration file is located at `/opt/OpenvStorage/config/alba.json`.
+For the maintenance process the node specific config file is located at `/opt/OpenvStorage/config/arakoon/<backend_name>-abm/<backend_name>.json`.
+For the rebalancer the node specific config file is located at `/opt/OpenvStorage/config/arakoon/<backend_name>-abm/<backend_name>-rebalancer.json`.
+More info on the ALBA config files can be found [here](../../Administration/Configs/alba.md)

+#### ALBA Log files
+The log files for the ALBA maintenance process and the rebalancer can be found under `/var/log/upstart/ovs-alba-maintenance_<backend_name>.log` and `/var/log/upstart/ovs-alba-rebalancer_<backend_name>.log`.